|

 The Faculty of Law General Information

-The University of Belgrade is one of the oldest academic
+The University of Belgrade is one of the oldest

-institutions in the Balkans.
+academic institutions in the Balkans.
 Founded in the early 19th century, the

 University presently comprises 31 faculties, 8 research institutes and a

 University library, with circa 78 thousand students enrolled.
-The Faculty of Law, established in 1841, is the largest in
+The Faculty of Law, established in 1841, is the

-building, built in 1940, is proclaimed a cultural monument by the Republic of
+Faculty’s historic building, built in 1940, is proclaimed a cultural monument

-Serbia.
-The Faculty of Law is home to diverse research projects and engaging
+by the Republic of Serbia.
+The Faculty of Law is home to diverse research

-Faculty of Law in Belgrade, the monthly bulletin Acta Diurna, and more.
-The Faculty hosts academics and post-graduate students from
+Acta Diurna, and more.
+The Faculty hosts academics and post-graduate

-initiative of the Faculty of Law, some of them received honorary doctorates
+Upon the initiative of the Faculty of Law, some of them received honorary doctorates

 from the University of Belgrade, e.g. Johan Hans Ankum (Holland), Alan Watson

-(USA), Svetozar Pejovich
+(USA), Svetozar Pejovich (USA),

-(USA), Hiroshi Hokama (Japan), Ramsey Clark
+Hiroshi Hokama (Japan), Ramsey Clark

 (USA), Claude Albert Colliard (France).
 More Info